Chicken meat: plucking fact from fiction

-Chicken has the lowest environmental footprint of all meats, and is the least expensive form of meat protein.
-More than 99 percent of chicken meat sold in Australia is born, bred and raised here, which means its a better choice for you, your wallet and the environment.
+Chicken has the lowest environmental footprint of all meats.
+It’s also the least expensive form of meat protein.
+More than 99 percent of chicken meat sold in Australia is born, bred and raised here.
+This means it’s a better choice for you, your wallet and the environment.

-To address some of the misconceptions surrounding chicken, the Australian Chicken Meat Federation has answered a few of the more common consumer questions.
+It’s time to address some of the misconceptions surrounding chicken.
+The Australian Chicken Meat Federation has answered a few of the more common consumer questions.

 Are chickens fed hormones in Australia?

 No. Australian chickens are not given hormones in any way and haven’t for more than 60 years.
 Their size occurs naturally due to selective breeding and nutrition.